mikebeckel/mikebeckel.github.io/_posts/2016-06-16-Win10-BIOS2UEFI-In-A-Single-TaskSequence.md

 ---
 layout: single
-title: "Migrate From Windows 7 BIOS to Windows 10 to UEFI In A Single Task Sequence"
+title: "Migrate From Windows 7 BIOS to Windows 10 UEFI In A Single Task Sequence"
 tags:
  - Windows 10
  - Migration